top of page

 Possible signs of speech problems include:

-- Sounds are omitted or mispronounced (e.g., saying “toe” instead of “chair”)
+• Sounds are omitted or mispronounced (e.g., saying “air” instead of “chair”)

-Speech problems can affect your child’s self-confidence, communication with peers, and overall language and reading development.
+Speech problems can affect your child’s self-confidence, communication with others, and overall language and reading development.

 bottom of page